The Magic Set Editor: Making Your First Custom MTG Card

 Part 4: Completing and Saving a Set

-The card that I've created is shown on the right.
+The card that I've created is shown above.
 Perhaps you'll be inspired by it to make something of your own.